miktarn/Product-Catalog-Cache-System/README.md

    - Validation Errors: returning a `BAD_REQUEST` status with a detailed list of validation issues and a timestamp.
    - Entity Not Found: returning a `NOT_FOUND` status and an appropriate error message.

+5. **Tests**
+   - International tests for controller and validation
+   - Test coverage 90%
 ---
 ## API Endpoints